 The FCCA is open for confidential pre-notification negotiations which may lead to the FCCA requiring less information about a concentration or clearing it more rapidly after the actual notification is submitted.

 The parties may not implement the concentration before the clearance decision has been issued.
-The party acquiring control of the business or a part thereof is under an obligation to submit the notification.
-The entities or foundations participating in a merger and the undertakings founding a full-function joint venture are also under an obligation to make a notification.
+A party acquiring control of the business or a part thereof is under an obligation to submit the notification.
+The entities or foundations participating in a merger and the undertakings founding a full-function joint venture are also under an obligation to submit a notification.

 The parties may also need to respond to the FCCA's specific questions or requests for certain data, with the risk that the FCCA may stop the procedural timelines until it has received all requested information.
-The FCCA is also empowered to carry out surprise investigations in merger control cases and has done so in practice.
+The FCCA is also empowered to carry out surprise investigations in merger control cases and has also done so in practice.

 The FCCA customarily hears the customers, competitors and suppliers of the merging parties, as well as other authorities and trade associations during the review process.
 Third parties are also invited to submit their comments on the commitments that the parties have offered.
 Third parties have an extensive right to access documents and may also be granted an audience with the FCCA to express their views, particularly during Phase II investigations.
 However, the right to appeal the actual decision requires that the decision have a direct effect on the rights, obligations or interests of the complainant.
 The Supreme Administrative Court has ruled (Decision 2002:50) that generally, competitors cannot appeal a clearance decision.
-Pursuant to the Competition Act (948/2011) and the aforementioned decision of the Supreme Administrative Court, the Market Court can prohibit a concentration only based on a proposal by the FCCA.
+Pursuant to the Competition Act and the aforementioned decision of the Supreme Administrative Court, the Market Court can prohibit a concentration only based on a proposal by the FCCA.
 Therefore, an appealing party cannot have a concentration prohibited.

 The applicable substantive test is the significant impediment of effective competition (SIEC) test, under which it is assessed whether the proposed merger significantly impedes effective competition in Finnish markets or a substantial part thereof, particularly as a result of creating or strengthening of a dominant position.
 The SIEC test allows the assessment to have a wider focus on the actual competitive effects of the merger.

 Measures necessary to preserve and safeguard assets and measures necessary to ensure the continuing of business may be implemented.
-Further, the FCCA may give a permission for closing at least outside Finland, subject to receiving an application from the notifying party.
+Further, the FCCA may give permission for closing at least outside Finland, subject to receiving an application from the notifying party.

 No. The FCCA reviews joint ventures based on the SIEC test.
 The Competition Act contains no explicit provisions on assessing the possible coordination of the competitive behaviour of the joint venture's parent companies similarly to Article 2(4) of the EU Merger Regulation.
 However, according to the FCCA's Guidelines on Merger Control, the SIEC test also covers review of these effects.

 The FCCA may approve the concentration with or without conditions, or may propose to the Market Court that the concentration should be prohibited.
 The Market Court may then approve the concentration with conditions (which may be different from the ones submitted to the FCCA) or prohibit the concentration.

 The preparatory works of the Competition Act state that mainly structural remedies (eg, divestments) should be used in merger control cases.
 The FCCA favours structural remedies over behavioural ones, and notes in its Guidelines on Merger Control that remedies which are ordered to be followed are usually structural.
 However, examples of clearing concentrations based only on behavioural remedies can also be found in the FCCA's practice in situations where they are found appropriate and sufficient to counter the problems identified.

 A notifying party cannot appeal a conditional approval decision.
-If the Finnish Competition and Consumer Authority (FCCA) makes a proposal to the Market Court to prohibit the concentration, the parties are asked to submit their written statement regarding the proposal to the court.
+If the FCCA makes a proposal to the Market Court to prohibit the concentration, the parties are asked to submit their written statement regarding the proposal to the court.
 The Market Court’s decisions may be further appealed to the Supreme Administrative Court by the notifying party or the FCCA.

 The notifying party cannot appeal a decision approving the concentration without commitments (eg, for the reason that the concentration was not notifiable due to jurisdictional issues) as, according to Market Court case law (MAO:115/I/02), the notifying party lacks the need for legal protection in such situations.

 Third parties have the right to appeal a decision approving the concentration only if they are considered to be directly affected by the decision in the sense specified in the Administrative Judicial Procedure Act.
 In practice, however, third parties in a merger control case have never been considered to be in such a position.
 As the Market Court can prohibit a concentration only based on the FCCA's proposal, an appealing third party cannot have a concentration prohibited.
 Therefore, the only effect that an appeal could have is the removal of either a single commitment or the whole remedies package.

 An appeal from a FCCA decision must be submitted to the courts within 30 days of notification of the decision, and subsequent appeals to the Supreme Administrative Court must also be submitted within 30 days of receiving notification of the court’s decision.
-However, the grounds of appeal may be amended at a later stage and there is no preclusion in administrative procedure.
+However, the reasoning of the appeal may be amended at a later stage and there is no preclusion in the administrative procedure.